philipturner/metal-flash-attention/README.md

 | H100 (using FP16 GFLOPS)  | 48%     | 59%     | 0%      |
 | M3&mdash;M4 Architecture  | 71%     | 69%     | 61%     |

 Despite issuing more computations, Apple hardware is training transformers <b>faster than Nvidia hardware doing the same work</b>.
 Normalizing for the difference in size between different GPUs.
 Just focusing on how efficiently the GPU is utilized.

 Perhaps the main repository should try the algorithm that avoids FP32 atomics and deliberately spills registers when they cannot fit in the GPU core.
+This seems unlikely, as they have hard-coded support for a small subset of the possible problem sizes.
+The motivation seems to be supporting the most common models, where `D` is a power of 2, and less than 128.
+For anything else, users need to rely on alternative fallback implementations (e.g. the MFA repository), which might use a completely different underlying algorithm.

 ## Usage